 Ferry

-You can take a ferry to Husøy i Træna from Stokkvågen on the mainland, and from Husøy to Selvær if you are heading there.
-Click on the names to see the ferry terminals on Google Maps.
+You can take the ferry to the islands of Husøy and Selvær in Træna from Stokkvågen on the mainland, and from Husøy to Selvær if you are going to Husøy first.
+However, be aware that the ferry does not go to Selvær if there are no vehicles heading there.
+Click on the names to see the ferry docks on Google Maps.

 View ferry schedules for Husøy – Selvær